BRIC (economics term): Proposed inclusions

 In their paper "BRICs and Beyond", Goldman Sachs stated that "Mexico, the four BRIC countries and South Korea should not be really thought of as emerging markets in the classical sense", adding that they are a "critical part of the modern globalised economy" and "just as central to its functioning as the current G7".

 The term is primarily used in the economic and financial spheres as well as in academia.
 Its usage has grown specially in the investment sector, where it is used to refer to the bonds emitted by these emerging markets governments.

+O'Neill would later coin several other terms for groupings of emerging economies at various stages.
+First, the term "The Next Eleven" referred to Bangladesh, Egypt, Indonesia, Iran, Mexico, Nigeria, Pakistan, the Philippines, South Korea, Turkey, and Vietnam, arguing they would be among the world's largest economies in the 21st century.
+O'Neill next used the term MIKT for Mexico, Indonesia, South Korea, and Turkey.
+MINT was another acronym coined by O'Neill standing for Mexico, Indonesia, Nigeria, and Turkey.
+CIVETS is a comparable economic grouping and has been cited along with BRIC as examples of "acronym investing", in which investments are targeted to a group of otherwise disparate markets that share a common feature.

 Mexico

 Primarily, along with the BRICs, Goldman Sachs argues that the economic potential of Brazil, Russia, India, Mexico and China is such that they may become (with the United States) the six most dominant economies by 2050.
 Due to Mexico's rapidly advancing infrastructure, increasing middle class and rapidly declining poverty rates it is expected to have a higher GDP per capita than all but three European countries by 2050, this newfound local wealth also contributes to the nation's economy by creating a large domestic consumer market which in turn creates more jobs.